 Success in the workplace for every individual is the mission of the Human Resources Development (HRD) program.
 Through employability skills assessment and workshops, the program provides opportunities to help adults understand their strengths and personal assets and how to apply these to their current and future jobs.
-Subjects covered include exploring career options, career planning, workplace computer skills, job search strategies, effective resumes, and interviewing skills.
+Subjects covered include Page 139 exploring career options, career planning, workplace computer skills, job search strategies, 4.1.16 effective resumes, and interviewing skills.
 The goal of the HRD program is to motivate and create enthusiasm in adults enabling them to become successful employees.
 Tuition and fees for HRD courses may be waived depending on employment status and income.
-For additional information, please call 336.249.8186, extension 6346, or visit the College website at www.davidsonccc.edu.
+For additional information, please call 336.224.4550, or visit the College website at www.davidsonccc.edu.
 Sample course offerings include: